sous-chefs/vagrant/README.md

 This cookbook is not supported for installing versions of Vagrant older than 1.6.

-# Requirements
+## Requirements

-**This cookbook should not be used on platforms that Vagrant itself does not support.**
+This cookbook should not be used on platforms that Vagrant itself does not support.

 ## Vagrant Supported Platforms

 Vagrant does not specifically list supported platforms on the project web site.
 However, the only platforms with [packages provided](https://www.vagrantup.com/downloads.html) are:

-* Mac OS X
+- Mac OS X
-* Windows
+- Windows
-* Linux (deb-package based platforms, e.g., Debian and Ubuntu)
+- Linux (deb-package based platforms, e.g., Debian and Ubuntu)
-* Linux (rpm-packaged based platforms, e.g., RHEL and CentOS)
+- Linux (rpm-packaged based platforms, e.g., RHEL and CentOS)

 Other platforms are not supported.
-This cookbook attempts to exit gracefully in places where unsupported platforms may cause an issue, but it is **strongly recommended** that this cookbook not be on an unsupported platform's node run list or used as a dependency for cookbooks used on unsupported platforms.
+This cookbook attempts to exit gracefully in places where unsupported platforms may cause an issue, but it is --strongly recommended-- that this cookbook not be on an unsupported platform's node run list or used as a dependency for cookbooks used on unsupported platforms.

 ## Tested with Test Kitchen

-* Debian 7.6
+- Debian 7.6
-* Ubuntu 14.04
+- Ubuntu 14.04
-* CentOS 6.5
+- CentOS 6.5
-* OS X 10.9
+- OS X 10.9
-* Windows 2012
+- Windows 2012

 May work on other Debian/RHEL family distributions with or without modification.